mumbleskates/bilrost/README.md

 [vec]: https://doc.rust-lang.org/std/vec/struct.Vec.html

-*Hash-table-based maps and sets are implemented, but are not compatible with distinguished encoding or decoding.
+[^hashnoncanon]: Hash-table-based maps and sets are implemented, but are not compatible with distinguished encoding or decoding.
 If distinguished decoding is required, a container which stores its values in sorted order must be used.

 While it's possible to nest and recursively nest `Message` types with `Box`, `Vec`, etc., `bilrost` does not do any kind of runtime check to avoid infinite